Wedding Receptions (click on highlighted links for song ideas)

 The very best parties always have a mixture of songs that please and entertain all age

-you to highlight all of your favorite music categories.
-Be careful about choosing specific
+to highlight all of your favorite music categories.
+Be careful about choosing specific songs

 Planning Your Wedding Reception

-We believe that the pre-reception planning session with your MC is the foundation
+We believe that the pre planning session with your MC is the foundation of a successful

 First Dance Song

-All of the attention is now focused on the dance
+While all of the attention is now focused on you,

-wedding party join them halfway through the dance.
+them halfway through the dance.
+By doing this,

 Operating out of Brunswick County, NC, Coastal Entertainers Dj Service is available to provide